george24601/notes/java/concurrency/nio.md

 * buffer based, channel orientied.
 As a comparsion, IO is stream oriented
 * Why the IO package uses decorator?

-NIO has selector and IO does not, which is used to use a single thread to process multiple channels

 NIO was implemented by epoll(), so empty polling will incrase CPU usage -> hence netty

-AIO,i.e., NIO 2,note netty is not used yet